w1ne/w1ne.github.io/_posts/projects/2026-04-25-darktable-mcp.md

 This is also why I am keeping the surface small on purpose.
 Six tools that are well typed and predictable beat sixty that are half-broken.

-# Status

-The project is in early beta (v0.1.0).
-The tool schemas are stable, the Lua bridge is being filled in.
-If you shoot RAW, run darktable on Linux, and want to script your culling workflow with an LLM, I'd love your feedback.

-`pip install darktable-mcp`, point your MCP client at it, and let me know what tool you reach for next at andrii@shylenko.com.
+If you shoot RAW, run darktable on Linux, and want to script your culling workflow with an LLM, `pip install darktable-mcp`, point your MCP client at it, and let me know what tool you reach for next at andrii@shylenko.com.